stoneassemblies/StoneAssemblies.MassAuth.Benchmarks/README.md

 ## Multiple Messages

-For this benckmark, we run 3 instances of the authorization engine with some rules per message type.
+For this benchmark, we run 3 instances of the authorization engine with some rules per message type.
 Multiple messages (up to 5) can be sent simultaneously and all rules are evaluated.

 | Parallel Requests | Rules Count |          Mean |         Error |        StdDev |
 | ----------------- | ----------- | -------------:| -------------:| -------------:|